mienaikoe/ziyu/Chapters/3-2-Chapter16.md

 Linyu looked in her direction with a vacant face, annoyed that she was talking again.

-"Oh, of course you don't.
+"Home," thi said.

+"Yes, it is my home!
 Allow me to introduce you to Rudjan, the city of ships!"

-She waved her hands as if channeling some magic in the splendor before them.
+She waved her hands as if channeling some sort of illusion in the air.

 "Rudjan is a fortress of a city-state on the border of Shaki and Heiko provinces.
 The settlers found this giant wetland and realized that it would be safe from invaders."